For reprint permissions please email us the name of the requested post/article along with the publication name.

 The day’s temperatures soar into the 90s, bringing with them humidity’s heavy blanket.
 Though room air conditioners have grown in popularity since World War II’s end, costs are still prohibitive for many western Iowa families, whose usual reprieve amounts to nothing more than a cool bath and, hopefully, a nightly breeze through an open window.
 The Davis family has learned to weather the heat.

-Sunday night, Mary Davis gives Donna Sue a bath, dresses her in pink pajamas, and at approximately 9:30 p.m., tucks her into her crib for bed in the first-floor bedroom of the two-story duplex where the family has resided for many years.
+Sunday night, Mary Davis gives Donna Sue a bath, dresses her in pink pajamas, and about 9:30 p.m. tucks her into her crib for bed in the first-floor bedroom of the two-story duplex where the family has resided for many years.
 Donna Sue’s crib sits against the wall at the foot of the Davis’ bed, right next to a cedar chest positioned directly below the bedroom window.

 “Three to get ready, and four to go . . . to bed,” Mary tells Donna Sue as she kisses her goodnight.
 The child is all set with her teddy bear, rubber doll and red purse within arm’s reach.
 With temperatures still in the 80s, the bedroom window is left open to capture any breeze.